Beyond the Classroom: Careers in Special Education for M.Ed. Graduates

 1. Special Education Administrator - Work within school districts or educational agencies to oversee special education programs, manage budgets, and ensure compliance with federal and state regulations.
 Administrators play a key role in developing policies, advocating for resources, and supporting teachers and staff to improve student outcomes.

-2. Policy Developer or Advocate - Collaborate with government agencies or nonprofit organizations to develop policies that support inclusive education and improve access to resources for students with disabilities.
-This role often involves research, legislative work, and advocacy efforts to promote local, state, and national equitable education policies.
+2. Policy Developer or Advocate - Collaborate with government agencies or nonprofit organizations to develop policies that improve access to education and support services for students with disabilities.
+This role often involves research, legislative work, and advocacy efforts to promote fair and effective educational practices at the local, state, and national levels.

 4. Research Specialist in Special Education - Conduct research that advances understanding of special education explores new teaching methods and assesses the effectiveness of programs and policies.
 Researchers contribute to evidence-based practices that shape the future of special education and improve support for students with disabilities.